shipt/osmosis/README.md

 ## State Persistence with usePersistedState

 In order to simplify working with state that needs to be persisted, this library includes a useful utility hook called `usePersistedState`.
-The persistence for this hook must be configured, and the user can set this up to store key/value pairs with any persistence layer required with using a simple configuration step.
+The persistence for this hook must be configured, and the user can set this up to store key/value pairs with any persistence layer required by using a simple configuration step on app launch.

 ### Configuration